How to Choose Wood Flooring

 Surface vs. Penetrating Finishes:

-The most common floor finish, a surface finish, is easy to maintain, once a stain has been applied, a top coat of polyurethane is then put on to protect the floor.
+The most common floor finish, a surface finish, is easy to maintain.
+Once a stain has been applied, a top coat of polyurethane is then put on to protect the floor.

-Penetrating finishes absorb into the wood fibers, have a matte or satin appearance, are topped with wax which needs to be periodically reapplied and must be carefully maintained with special cleaners.
+Penetrating finishes absorb into the wood fibers, have a matte or satin appearance, are topped with wax, which needs to be periodically reapplied and must be carefully maintained with special cleaners.

-Floorcare is determined on the type of finish your hardwood floor has – surface or penetrating.
+Floorcare is determined by the type of finish your hardwood floor has – surface or penetrating.
 This will factor in how much is required to keep it glistening.
 Since most floors now have a surface finish, no longer is needed the water bucket and wax.
-You really just need to sweep or dust mop weekly or use a soft brush vacuum attachment.
+You really need to sweep or dust mop weekly or use a soft brush vacuum attachment.
 Clean your floors occasionally with a no-wax floor cleaner that has been recommended by wood flooring professionals.